 Breeding Panther Crabs

 Breeding Panther crabs can be tricky because of their territorial nature, but it is very doable in a home aquarium.
-As mentioned previously, it is very important to maintain a good ratio of males and female Panther crabs for their safety.
+As mentioned previously, it is very important to maintain a good ratio of male and female Panther crabs for their safety.

 Panther crabs become mature when they are about 5 cm (2 inches) long.
 When female panther crabs release pheromones, it can send the males into a frenzy and endanger the female if there are too many males in the tank.